Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/project.journal/2025-08-10-1030/retro/retro-instructions.md

 - Produce durable lessons that update role process docs and test/release practices.

 ## What to Submit (per agent)
 Each agent must create a file named `answer.[agent-name].md` in this folder.
-Use the structure below, with clear headings and subsections.
+The canonical questions live below and are the single source of truth; do not rephrase elsewhere.

 1. Role Description After Recovery (as ScrumMaster)
    - Describe how you, as a ScrumMaster, would explain your own role after recovery from README.